If you’ve got that long-term travel bug, you may already know you want to be a digital nomad and pursue a location independent lifestyle.

 For both web domain and web hosting, I used to use HostGator.
 It met my needs when I first started out, and was very happy with it.

-After a few years of blog growth, I switched my hosting service to Performance Foundry – which specializes in managed WordPress hosting.
+After a few years of blog growth, I switched my hosting service to host that specializes in managed WordPress hosting.
 It comes with a much higher price tag, but it’s secure, fast, and includes a boatload of services that take the work – and worry – out of the tech side of managing my site.

-(Because I have used both Host Gator and Performance Foundry and endorse them both, I am an ambassador for them.
-If you sign up using my links above I’ll get a small commission.
+(Because I have used Host Gator and still think it’s a great host for people starting out, I am an ambassador for them.
+If you sign up using my link above I’ll get a small commission.
 It doesn’t affect your price, but helps me run this website.
 Thank you!)